Prison education: Challenges

 Many mainstream pedagogical practices carry directly over to prison education, and commonsense pedagogical considerations are often found to be the most effective, though prison restrictions can act as a detriment to their implementation.
-Prison education programs have been considered to be a "delicate balancing act" between enough cooperation with the criminal justice system and genuine efforts to offer meaningful learning experiences.
+Prison education programmes have been considered to be a "delicate balancing act" between enough cooperation with the criminal justice system and genuine efforts to offer meaningful learning experiences.
 For example, while teachers may wish to provide ongoing support, prisons may forbid inmates from contacting them outside of their class times for ongoing feedback and help with studies.
 In some prisons, teachers may be required to not address inmates by their names and instead call them "offenders", which causes a barrier to developing trust between teachers and students, often considered an important factor for successful education.

-Many other barriers exist to both running and participating in educational programs in prisons.
+Many other barriers exist to both running and participating in educational programmes in prisons.
 Teachers may be faced with the challenge of instructing a class that has a large variance in age, educational levels, or employment history.
 Similar challenges exist in juvenile prisons, due to the varying academic and emotional needs of children.
 Prisons consider security concerns more important than educational goals, which restricts how some vocational trades are delivered because of concerns about prisoners manufacturing weapons.
 Standard security measures, such as headcounts and searches, cause frequent disruptions.
 If prisons are on lockdown, inmates will be unable to attend classes; lockdowns can last for several weeks.

-There is a common perception that inmates have a large amount free time; however, they may only be allocated extremely limited time specifically for access to educational resources.
+There is a common perception that inmates have a large amount of free time; however, they may only be allocated extremely limited time specifically for access to educational resources.
 Distance education courses are increasingly only being offered online, which presents a significant barrier as most countries do not permit inmates to access the internet.
 Some prisons have introduced tablet computers with offline educational content to compensate for this.

-Shortages of available space in existing educational programs can lead to significant waiting lists for enrollment.
+Shortages of available space in existing educational programmes can lead to significant waiting lists for enrollment.
 In some cases inmates may not be able to access education because the wait times are longer than their sentences.
 Educating foreign inmates in prisons can also be challenging, due to language barriers; inmates may be ineligible to attempt courses unless they already possess sufficient native language skills, and may also be faced with no translators available to teach them the language.